vitessio/website/content/en/blog/2022-03-30-online-ddl-vitess-cut-over.md

 ### 4. Complete

-Vitess proceeds to read any remaining binary log entires up to marked point in time, and apply them onto the ghost table.
+Vitess proceeds to read any remaining binary log entires up to marked point in time, and apply them onto the shadow table.
 We don't expect many of those.
 We only enter the cut-over process when our binary log processing is in good shape and tightly behind actual writes.
 We expect a second or two of final catchup time.

-When the events are consumed, we know the original and ghost tables are in full sync.
-We now `RENAME` the ghost table in place of the original table.
+When the events are consumed, we know the original and shadow tables are in full sync.
+We now `RENAME` the shadow table in place of the original table.
 We have a new table in place!
 The puncture is amended.

 Finally, we clear the buffering ACL.
 Buffered queries are then permitted to proceed to execute on the table - the new table - unaware that anything happened.